Suryanshu-Nabheet/100xCMS/docs/ADMIN_SYSTEM.md

 ## Notes

 - Admin system is designed for single admin (Suryanshu Nabheet)
-- All content creation is done through local code
+- Courses are managed through hardcoded files
-- No external posting capabilities
+- Student data comes from Clerk API
 - Secure and private admin access
 - Easy to maintain and extend